 What is Prodigy Commerce?

-WooCommerce, in general, is designed for developers to construct sites for store owners.
+WooCommerce, in general, is designed for developers/designers/agencies to construct sites for store owners.
 Shopify, on the other hand, provides far more intuitive eCommerce tools neatly packaged for do-it-yourself store owners.

 Prodigy offers the best of both worlds.

-Prodigy is specifically designed to be implemented by developers, for building beautiful online stores without the unnecessary add-ons and security issues you get with WooCommerce.
+Prodigy is specifically designed to be implemented by web developers and agencies, for building beautiful online stores without the unnecessary add-ons and security issues you get with WooCommerce.

 Therefore, Prodigy functions as a hybrid eCommerce platform, bringing together the benefits of the superior WordPress content management system and a full, separate eCommerce platform, akin to Shopify.
 These two elements are merged using a simple integration plugin.